 This section includes general terms that apply to BU registered students.
-Sections 3, 4, 5 and 6 of this student agreement also apply to BU registered students, including students studying BU franchised programmes at Partner Colleges.
+Sections 3, 4, 5 and 6 of this student agreement also apply to BU registered students.

-BU and student obligations 9.
+9. BU and student obligations

 - 9.1 When you start your studies at BU, you will become part of a diverse community of students and staff from a wide range of backgrounds.
 We are committed to developing an inclusive environment, where all who study and work at BU are treated with dignity and respect and are given the opportunity to achieve their potential irrespective of their background.
-If you wish to discuss any equality matters or participate in activities whilst studying at BU, please contact the Equality and Diversity Adviser at diversity@bournemouth.ac.uk. - 9.2 If you are involved in confidential research or consultancy work, you must not disclose any confidential information unless you have written consent from BU. - 9.3 If you are involved in research, you must comply with the Code of Practice for Research Degrees and the Research Ethics Code of Practice Policy and Procedure (see www. bournemouth.ac.uk/important-information, under Research).
-Breaches of these Codes may 10.4 result in action under the Academic Offences Procedure or the Research Misconduct: Policy and Procedure.
-See paragraphs 20 and 21 for more information about academic offences and research misconduct. - 9.4 Please note paragraph 29 (Events outside our 10.5 control).
+If you wish to discuss any equality matters or participate in activities whilst studying at BU, please contact the Equality and Diversity Adviser at diversity@bournemouth.ac.uk. - 9.2 If you are involved in confidential research or consultancy work, you must not disclose any confidential information unless you have written consent from BU. - 9.3 If you are involved in research, you must comply with the Code of Practice for Research Degrees and the Research Ethics Code of Practice Policy and Procedure (see www.bournemouth.ac.uk/the-legal-bit, under Research).
+Breaches of these Codes may result in action under the Academic Offences Procedure or the Misconduct in Academic Research: Policy and Procedure.
+See paragraphs 20 and 21 for more information about academic offences and research misconduct. - 9.4 Please note paragraph 29 (Events outside our control).
 We will not be liable or responsible if we are unable to perform, or we have to delay performance of, any of our obligations because of an Event Outside Our Control.